Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-in both sections.
-So I didn't feel that so overwhelmed that I wasn't able to appreciate the novelty yeah of them.
-And yeah, obviously the toilet inventory um is a nod to Day of the Tentacle. did you Also, did you catch the reference to Full Throttle in Diana Osterhagen's section?
+Yeah.
+In both sections.
+So I didn't feel that ah so overwhelmed that I wasn't able to appreciate the novelty yeah of them.
+And yeah, obviously the toilet inventory um is a nod to Day of the Tentacle.

 Speaker

-Yeah, yeah, absolutely.
-Yeah, she pulls out, so just for the listener, she pulls out, ah they they they burn out on a motorcycle of the scene and it plays the full throttle theme.
-Yeah.
+did you Also, did you catch the reference to Full Throttle in Diana Osterhagen's section?
+Yeah, yeah, i absolutely.
+Yeah, she pulls out, said just for the listener, she pulls out, ah they they they burn out on a motorcycle of the scene, and it plays the full throttle theme.

 Speaker